Ypertex/blog/content/articles/conscious-followers-are-better-leaders/index.md

 >
 > {{<attribution adapted="true">}}Simon Sinek{{</attribution>}}

 By the way, this also clears up an important detail: In reality, you never simply follow another person.
-First and foremost, you follow an idea, a vision, a cause---and secondarily a person who's passionate about the same and who embodies it well.
+First and foremost, you follow an idea, a vision, or a cause—and secondarily a person who's passionate about the same thing and embodies it well.

 Going back to Buddha and his followers: They're not following primarily him as an individual but rather the values and the promise he represents.